surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Integrate the eurorack module and add Nimbus, a granular reverb (LINK)
   * All these effects are both in Surge and SurgeEffectsBank
   * TreeMonster, a pitch tracked ring modulator from ShortCircuit
+  * Five new Airwindows effects - Galactic, Infinity, Verbity, MatrixVerb and TripleSpread

 * Other DSP changes